-

 Mackncheeze Music Podcast #33 with Chris Hogan

-Guitarist, Multi-Instrumentalist, Audio Engineer, Recording Engineer, Song Writer Artist interviews are the cornerstone of Mackncheeze Music.
-A super comprehensive interview with Chris Hogan.
+Guitarist, Multi-Instrumentalist, Audio Engineer, Recording Engineer, Song Writer A super comprehensive interview with Chris Hogan.
 We discuss musical history, the differences between Eastern and Western Tonality and Theory.
-Part of the conversation includes the differences between live streaming applications, live and studio audio reproduction and the myriad…
+Part of the conversation includes the differences between live streaming applications, live and studio audio reproduction, and the myriad of projects in which Chris has been involved.…

 Mackncheeze Music Podcast #29